gakalmar/Notes/30_Client-server.md

                     - Can be any value (object, array, string)
                 - When a *Promise* is **rejected**, it returns an `error` -> returns an Error object or any other type of value.
         - **NB:**
-            - Higher order functions are not async functions, so if you want to wait for the promises, you need to use Promise object:
+            - Higher order functions are not async functions, so if you want to wait for the promises, you need to use Promise object, or do it with a traditional for loop:

                     let newArr = myArr.map(item => {
                         return funcName(item);